12 Best Florida Beaches for Families

 11. Siesta Key

-In addition to its ample selections of great places to stay and eat, Siesta Key's main beach offers good amenities, too.
+Amenities: In addition to its ample selections of great places to stay and eat, Siesta Key's main beach offers good amenities, too.
 Notable features include picnic spots, playgrounds, sun shelters, volleyball courts, and clean washroom facilities.
-Parking is plentiful, and you're also close to top Sarasota attractions, including the excellent Ringling Circus Museum, as well as shopping excursions in Siesta Key Village.
+Parking is plentiful, and you're also close to Sarasota attractions, like the excellent Ringling Circus Museum, as well as shopping excursions in Siesta Key Village.